ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/Sonic Adventure 2 Battle/setup_en.md

 Some additional settings related to the Archipelago messages in game can be adjusted in the SA2ModManager if you select `Configure...` on the SA2B_Archipelago mod.
 This settings will be under a `General Settings` tab.

-	- Message Display Count: This is the maximum number of archipelago messages that can be displayed on screen at any given time.
+	- Message Display Count: This is the maximum number of Archipelago messages that can be displayed on screen at any given time.

+	- Message Display Duration: This dictates how long Archipelago messages are displayed on screen (in seconds).

-	- Message Font Size: The is the size of the font used to display the messages from archipelago.
+	- Message Font Size: The is the size of the font used to display the messages from Archipelago.

 ## Troubleshooting